Life insurance is something that most people buy in adulthood. In fact, 70% of Canadians own some form of life insurance.

 There are several websites and online platforms that help you get and compare life insurance quotes.
 Remember, these immediate price quotes are usually estimates and are based on only 3 factors: your smoking status, your age, and your gender.

-But don’t worry.
-Even though our business makes commissions, our agents are salaried and not incentivized to sell you something you don’t need.
+You also know if you're recommended to get life insurance, it's because you need it.
+Our agents are salaried and not incentivized to sell you something you don’t need.
 Phew!

 To find the best rate for you, be sure to compare life insurance quotes from several companies.
 Prices can vary widely depending on the type of coverage you choose and personal factors, such as your age, gender, and health.